zenomt/python-webid-oidc/README.md

-With no parameters specifying creating or modifying a user, `wopasswd.py` will display a summary of configured users, whether each user is disabled, and the number of active sessions and tokens, and number of unredeemed authorization codes:
+With no parameters specifying creating or modifying a user, `wopasswd.py` will display a summary of configured users, whether each user is disabled, the number of active sessions and tokens, and number of unredeemed authorization
+codes:

 	$ python wopasswd.py
 	username    webid                                     email                 s t c